Wissididom/replit-db-server-remake/README.md

 # Archived

-I archived this repository as it does currently only serve as backend for something that we want to move to postgres. but is not finished yet or rather in a state I like it to be to move over.
+I archived this repository as it doesn't run anymore on my server and I don't want to maintain it further.
+To make that happen I just moved the database into the bot I use it in (I put it on a branch named legacy) before we move the bot to postgres.